couchbaselabs/docs-ng/content/couchbase-manual-2.2/command-line-interface-for-administration.markdown

 ### Setting XDCR Protocol with couchbase-cli

-As of Couchbase Server 2.2+ you can select the protocol used by a replication in XDCR.
+As of Couchbase Server 2.2+ you can select the mode of replication for XDCR.
 For information about this feature, see [XDCR Behavior and Limitations](#couchbase-admin-tasks-xdcr-functionality).

+If you change want the replication protocol for an existing XDCR replication, you need to delete the replication, then re-create the replication with your preference.

 First we create a destination cluster reference named "RemoteCluster":

-        couchbase-cli xdcr-setup -c 10.3.121.121:8091 -u Administrator  -p password \
+        couchbase-cli xdcr-setup -c hostname_:8091 -u Administrator  -p password \
          --create --xdcr-cluster-name=RemoteCluster  --xdcr-hostname=10.3.121.123:8091 \
          --xdcr-username=Administrator  --xdcr-password=password